-The Conviction Review Unit is dedicated to promoting fair and just sentencing practices and correcting excessive sentences.
+The Post Conviction Review Unit is dedicated to promoting fair and just sentencing practices and correcting excessive sentences.
 Prosecutors have a duty to seek justice and protect public safety, and that also means ensuring people serving excessive sentences are released from prison.

-The District Attorney’s Office considers the following factors to decide if it will make resentencing motions:
+For eligible applicants, the District Attorney’s Office considers the following factors to decide if it will make resentencing motions:

 Due to capacity issues, our office will only review fully completed application forms.
 Letters or other correspondence that are not attached to an application will not be considered.